Rishiraj0100/ghhost/README.md

 ## Setup

-First of all, fork this repo
+First of all, fork this repo and then
 Write your token in [`token.json file`](/token.json)
 And make sure that your repo is private